-PAEA Committee Descriptions and Testimonials
+PAEA Councils & Institutes Descriptions and Testimonials

-"As chair of PACKRAT, and now chair of the AI, I have had the opportunity to work with amazing faculty members from many different programs who have offered their opinions, expertise, and ideas.
+"As chair of PACKRAT, and now chair of the AC, I have had the opportunity to work with amazing faculty members from many different programs who have offered their opinions, expertise, and ideas.
 Objectives are met because members work together, actively participate, and are open to the contributions of others.
 I am privileged to interact with such a wonderful group of people and am proud to be part of this innovative project."

 Kim Cavanagh, Gannon University (Penn.)